SAP-samples/teched2025-DA261/exercises/ex1/README.md

 <br>

+### Keep the overview
-Once the notebook file is opened, you can open the  by clicking __Outline__ in the header of the notebook, the notebook __outline-view__ the opens to the left, and is helpful for oversight and navigation through the content of the notebook.
-You can arrange size of outline-view to your needs.
+Once the notebook file is opened,
+- you can open the  by clicking __Outline__ in the header of the notebook,
+- the notebook __outline-view__ the opens to the left, and is helpful for oversight and navigation through the content of the notebook.
+- You can arrange size of outline-view to your needs.
 <br>![](/exercises/ex1/images/nbk_outline.png)

 <br><br>

 ## Exercise 1.0 - Connect to your SAP HANA Cloud instance
+### Step 0: Establish and check connection

-In this Exercise 1 step 0, you will execute the python cells in the notebook-file to establish the SAP HANA Cloud datbase connection.
+- As the initial step you will execute the python cells in the notebook-file to establish the SAP HANA Cloud database connection.
 <br>![](/exercises/ex1/images/0-start.png)

-Follow the instructions in the notebook-file.
+- Further follow the instructions in the notebook-file.

-After completing these steps you will see the connection could be established in the cell output.
+- After completing these steps you will see the connection could be established in the cell output.
 <br>![](/exercises/ex1/images/0-connected.png)